milangroshev/virtual-robot-function-experiments/husarion_ugv_docking/README.md

 - `DockPosePublisherNode`: A lifecycle node listens to `tf` and republishes position of `dock_pose` in the fixed frame when it is activated.
 - `ChargingDock`:  A plugin for a Panther robot what is responsible for a charger service.
+- `DockDatabaseUpdater`: Listens to new poses for docking stations and reloads the database of `docking_server`.
 - `SendToDockNode`: A node which creates service server SetBool `send_robot_to_dock` and based on a request value sent (true/false) it either sends a robot to a dock or stops the docking action.

 ### DockPosePublisherNode